PegliOne/Commercial-Planner/README.md

 # Ongoing Issues

-* Products in orders aren't sorted
-* Users can choose multiple shifts that happen at the same time
-* Admins can assign users to multiple shifts at the same time and more shifts than they've volunteered for
+* Admins can assign users to multiple shifts at the same time and more hours than they opted for
-* Users can make limitless orders
-* Users can change their orders constantly

 ## Websites Used
 * https://coolors.co/palettes/trending (for the colour scheme)